 How To Prepare

-sputum sample because it may contain antibacterial substances that could affect your results.
+Do not use mouthwash before collecting a sputum sample because it may contain antibacterial substances that could affect your results.

 If bronchoscopy will be used to collect your sputum sample, your doctor will tell you how soon before the test to stop eating and drinking.
 Follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
 If your doctor has instructed you to take your medicines on the day of surgery, please do so using only a sip of water.

-if you have recently taken any antibiotics.
+Tell your doctor if you have recently taken any antibiotics.